 Services that are automated, with cost-effective advantages, are going to be of incredible value to most firms to help relieve the regulatory burden.
 The more they can automate, or outsource, the more protected they will be, mitigating the risk of fines from regulatory breaches.

 Compliance is important.
 Firms will be very aware that an economic downturn will not be an excuse for any breach.
-As COVID-19 has highlighted weaknesses in process, is it also likely we will see regulatory changes implemented to business continuity planning and standards to address these?Posted about 1 year ago
+As COVID-19 has highlighted weaknesses in process, is it also likely we will see regulatory changes implemented to business continuity planning and standards to address these?Posted over 1 year ago